-Only available as a 2-pack
+Only available as a two-pack

 Variety is the spice of life, as they say, so an organizer with adjustable dividers makes sense for lots of reasons.
 If you intend to swap your sweaters for your sandals mid-year, for example, the ability to quickly and easily re-size the inner compartments is ideal.
-Even if your needs aren't are precise, the adjustable dividers are good to have, especially if you like knowing your clothing storage can double as all-around storage, too.
+Even if your needs aren't precise, the adjustable dividers are good to have, especially if you like knowing that your clothing storage can double as all-around storage, too.

 Like some of our other favorites, these fabric bins can also fit under most beds, or they can stack on top of each other in your closet or storage space of choice.
-Handles come on two sides, so you can pull from either direction, and the top flap is transparent so you can see your belongings.
-And, a stainless steel zipper ensures everything stays safe and secure inside.
+Handles come on two sides, so you can pull from either direction, and the top flap is transparent, so you can see your belongings.
+A stainless steel zipper ensures everything stays safe and secure inside.
 Note that these bins are sold as a set of two—we expect most buyers will be glad for the extra storage, but you may want to plan accordingly if that doesn't suit your needs.

 Price at time of publish: $36 for 2

 Our Best Overall pick, the Lifewit Clothes Storage Bag, comes in a set of three, with each one large enough for sweaters, blankets, snow gear, and more.
 We also like the practical cube shape and the convenient transparent windows that allow you to keep an eye on your belongings.
 For another choice, consider the IKEA PÄRKLA Storage Bag.
-It's lightweight, easy to store in a closet or on a shelf, and has a zipper closure for convenience.
+It's lightweight and easy to store in a closet or on a shelf, and it has a zipper closure for convenience.

 What to Look for in a Clothing Storage Container